acutesoftware/AIKIF/doc/AIKIF_design.rst

 Environments [testing]
 ------------------------------

+Note - environments may still have a handling class in AIKIF, but the actual management will be done in Worldbuild

 This is a data structure / parameter set which allows agents to run in worlds

 They contain methods to self generate randomly so you can create a set of worlds with different layouts / parameters and simulate the agents running in them.